 19 uses for Gentleman’s Relish (Patum Peperium)

-- spread sparingly on hot toast, buttered with unsalted butter – see quote at the bottom of this post
+- spread sparingly on hot toast, buttered with unsalted butter – see quotes at the top and bottom of this post

 - as above, and top the toast with scrambled eggs